-As the Western U.S. and beyond continues with massive wind-driven, high-intensity wildfires that often turn deadly, Naomi Pitcairn recommends retrofitting homes on the Wildland Urban Interface for fire-resistant resiliency.
+As the Western U.S. and beyond continues with massive wind-driven, high-intensity fires that often turn deadly, Naomi Pitcairn recommends retrofitting homes for wildfire with fire-resistant resiliency on the Wildland Urban Interface.
 This is Part I of a three-part series.

 How to Wildfire-Proof Your Home on the Wildland Urban Interface

 Part I By Naomi Pitcairn

 I moved to Santa Paula, California, in 2014, into an old, wood frame house in what I now know is referred to as the Wildland Urban Interface (WUI).
 I was proud of the job I was doing clearing brush for my “defensible space.”
 It was a lot of work but I felt safe and happy in my new home.
 And then…the Thomas Fire.
 I spent the first 11 days of the fire watching the flames burn towards Fillmore and reading a firefighting textbook, the only thing I could concentrate on after a day of raking leaves and running to the dump with what had once seemed like potentially useful lumber.